sigstore/cosign/doc/cosign_sign.md

       --sk                                                                                       whether to use a hardware security key
       --slot string                                                                              security key slot to use for generated key (default: signature) (authentication|signature|card-authentication|key-management)
       --timestamp-server-url string                                                              url to the Timestamp RFC3161 server, default none
-      --tlog-upload                                                                              whether or not to upload to the tlog
+      --tlog-upload                                                                              whether or not to upload to the tlog (default true)
       --upload                                                                                   whether to upload the signature (default true)
   -y, --yes                                                                                      skip confirmation prompts for non-destructive operations
 ```